Published: 15 December 2020

-The National Institute for Health Research (NIHR) has announced its latest cohort of NIHR Research Professors and NIHR Global Research Professors.
+The NIHR has announced its latest cohort of NIHR Research Professors and NIHR Global Research Professors.

 Five outstanding researchers will now join the prestigious group of leading health and care researchers, taking the total to 54 who have been successful in gaining the highly competitive award.